planetfederal/geogig-py/README.rst

 Installation
 -------------

 ``geogitpy`` assumes that GeoGit is installed in your system and available in your current PATH.
-Basically, if you open a console, type ``geogit`` and you get the GeoGit help, you are ready to use geogit
+Basically, if you open a console, type ``geogit`` and you get the GeoGit help, you are ready to use geogit.

+The `Shapely <https://pypi.python.org/pypi/Shapely>`_ library is required for handling geometries and should be present in your PYTHONPATH.

 Usage
 -----